 The other route is lining up interviews before you arrive in Vietnam.
 This is a safe way to go about it and allows you to have a starting point when you arrive.
 Setup as many interviews as you can and then compare your choices.

-Personally, I wouldn’t advice anyone to accept a job without seeing the conditions of the center and without being in Vietnam.
-This will protect you from scams and also from centers who look good only in paper.
-Being in Vietnam will also allow you to ask more people if they know anything about the center your applying for.
+Personally, I wouldn’t advise anyone to accept a job without seeing the conditions of the center and without being in Vietnam first.
+This will protect you from scams and also from centers who look good only on paper.
+Being in Vietnam will also allow you to ask more people if they know anything about the center you are applying for.

 Some centers will require you to conduct a demo lesson before they hire you.
 This will allow them to see how well you interact with the students and if you have the right set of skills to handle students of various English speaking levels.

-Take note that demo lessons are most of the time unpaid or if they are there is also a possibility that the rate is not as good.
+Take note that demo lessons are unpaid most of the time, or if they are paid there is a possibility that the pay rate is not as good.
 Clear this up with the center before you do a lesson.
 Again, ask around about the center.
 Some centers actually take advantage of this and ask various teachers to conduct a lesson without paying them but with them still gaining money.

 Where to go?

-The highest concentration of centers is of course still in the two main cities: Hanoi and Ho Chi Minh.
-You will definitely be able to find some gigs here easier but being a big city may also mean that you would have a lot of competition.
-There are other smaller cities such as Nha Trang and Hoi Anh where centers and ESL interest is also rising so it would be nice to look into them as well.
+The highest concentration of centers is in the two main cities: Hanoi and Ho Chi Minh.
+You will definitely be able to find some gigs here easily, but being a big city may also mean that you would have a lot of competition.
+There are other smaller cities such as Nha Trang and Hoi An where the amount of centers and ESL interest is rising so it would be nice to look into them as well.

 How much will you make?